History

 2021

 More big changes came in 2021 when half of the property was bought by the newly founded Cooperative of SerVivo.
-This created a foundation to more safely invest in bigger improvements, like the renovation of the dance studio, irrigation systems, more toilets, better insulation, a solar warm water system and many more changes that help to make SerVivo more environmentally friendly, sustainable and welcoming.
+This created a foundation to more safely invest in bigger improvements, like the renovation of the dance studio, irrigation systems, more toilets, better insulation, and many more changes that help to make SerVivo more environmentally friendly, sustainable and welcoming.

 In January 2021, SerVivo adopted Sociocracy as a tool to improve organization and communication within its structure.
 Following a period of reorganization and staff changes, the team became more streamlined and efficient.
 Since then, they have worked to bring SerVivo’s vision to life, inviting individuals to experience the space as visitor or volunteer, engage with the community, and participate in events.